Boy Scouts of the United Nations

 The Boy Scouts of the United Nations existed from 1945 through perhaps the early 1980s as the Scouting association serving the families of diplomats and staff of the United Nations, active in both Geneva and at Parkway Village in New York.
 The organization sponsored groups in India, Lebanon and Cyprus and had ties to the International Boy Scouts of the Canal Zone.

 History

-However, the concept of and aspirations for Scouting in such a fashion predates the formation of the United Nations itself.
+The concept of and aspirations for Scouting in such a fashion predates the formation of the United Nations itself.
 In a full-page cartoon from the July 1929 Punch magazine, entitled Patrols of Peace, the League of Nations, represented as a goddess, looks out at the 3rd World Scout Jamboree, held in Birkenhead, Merseyside, England, saying, "They say I've got no army; but why should I want one with these allies?"
 (Beneath is stated With Mr. Punch's congratulations to the Chief Scout on the coming-of-age of the movement-now international-which he inspired.)

 An early 1945 issue of the Cass City Chronicle newspaper stated: